On Limits on the Provable Consequences of Quantum Pseudorandomness: Toward Separating PRSGs from Short PRSGs

 \subsection{Purity test on the output of pure algorithms}

 Recall that the \textit{purity} of a quantum state~$\rho$ is defined by~$\Tr(\rho^2)$ and can be estimated by the swap test as shown in~\cref{lem: swap} on the two copies of $\rho$.
 If the outcome of an algorithm is pure, then it can be shown that the initial or intermediate states must have also been pure and the intermediate measurements are deterministic (which is in fact nontrivial).
-This is the idea behind the following lemma, which states that if the output of a pure quantum algorithm is \emph{nearly} pure, then the intermediate binary measurements are \emph{almost deterministic}, and can be removed at the cost of a negligible difference in the output state. \ifnum\llncs=1 The proof of the lemma is given in~\cref{app:purity_test}. \fi
+This is the idea behind the following lemma, which states that if the output of a pure quantum algorithm is \emph{nearly} pure, then the intermediate binary measurements are \emph{almost deterministic}, and can be removed at the cost of a negligible difference in the output state.

 Note that the measurements in the following lemmas are \emph{binary}; when we apply this lemma, we may implicitly decompose the general measurements into binary measurements.

 \begin{lemma} Let~\(A\) be a \emph{pure} quantum algorithm that makes~\(t\) projective \emph{binary} measurements described by~\(\{U_0,\cM_1,\ldots,\cM_t,U_t\}\) for unitaries $U_0,...,U_t$ and measurements $\cM_i = (\ketbra{0}\otimes I,\ketbra{1}\otimes I)$ as follows: